George,

 of the carbon-based scenarios considered by Krupp.

-a catch-and-release energy system would need to achieve the energy density of liquid
+In order to compete, such a catch-and-release energy system would need to achieve the energy density of liquid

 hydrocarbons.
 And it would need to accomplish the regenerative yield of a typical gasoline